Astronomers have discovered 139 new Trans-Neptune objects, with astronomers releasing a list of 316 Trans-Neptune objects.

 Creating a catalog is the fun part of searching.
 So when you create this resource; You can compare what you found according to someone’s theory, which you should get.

-Which seeks international collaboration to map hundreds of millions of galaxies, detecting thousands of supernovae.
+Which seeks international collaboration to map hundreds of millions of galaxies, detecting thousands of supernovae and discover patterns of cosmic structure that will reveal the nature of the mysterious dark energy that drives the expansion of our universe.

 The study also describes a new approach to finding similar types of objects and may aid future discoveries of imaginary planets Nine and other invisible planets.